How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 You might remember that when you set up Google Analytics (using the Universal Analytics property) a few years ago, you added a special site tag or tracking code to your website.

-However, if you do want to use a new site tag or if you don’t have an existing one, you can find instructions here for installing your GA4 site tag.
+However, if you want to use a new site tag or don’t have an existing one, you can find instructions here for installing your GA4 site tag.

 How to Create a Google Analytics Account for the First Time